Mental health of Adolf Hitler: Bipolar disorder: Jablow Hershman, Julian Lieb (1994)

 In 1994, writer Jablow Hershman and psychiatrist Julian Lieb published their joint book A Brotherhood of Tyrants.
 Based on known Hitler biographies, they developed the hypothesis that Hitler – just like Napoleon Bonaparte and Stalin – had bipolar disorder, which drove him to enter politics and become a dictator.

 Autism spectrum disorder: Michael Fitzgerald (2004)

 Michael Fitzgerald, a professor of child and adolescent psychiatry, published the anthology Autism and Creativity, in which he classified Hitler as an "autistic psychopath" based on a painstaking review of Hitler's behavioural idiosyncrasies.
-Autistic psychopathy is a term that Austrian physician Hans Asperger had coined in 1944 in order to label the clinical condition that was later named after him: Asperger syndrome, which is not related to psychopathy in the modern sense of an antisocial personality disorder.
+Autistic psychopathy is a term that Austrian physician Hans Asperger coined in 1944 in order to label the clinical condition that was later named after him: Asperger syndrome, which is not related to psychopathy in the modern sense of an antisocial personality disorder.
 Fitzgerald appraised many of Hitler's publicly known traits as autistic, particularly his various fixations, his lifeless gaze, his social awkwardness, his lack of personal friendships, and his tendency toward monologue-like speeches, which, according to Fitzgerald, resulted from an inability to have real conversations.